Opinion | Americans shouldn’t be forced to invest in China’s military

 “The boards of your institution’s endowment funds have a moral obligation, and perhaps even a fiduciary duty, to ensure that your institution has clean investments and clean endowment funds,” Undersecretary of State Keith Krach wrote in an Aug.
 18 letter to the Governing Boards of American Universities.
 “I urge you to divest from companies that are on the Entity List or that contribute to human rights violations.”

-Several MSCI and FTSE Russel indexes include CCCC or its subsidiaries.
+Several MSCI and FTSE Russell indexes include CCCC or its subsidiaries.
 Therefore, if the value of CCCC stock goes down because of U.S. sanctions, millions of American investors will take a hit.
 Beijing has pressured these indexes to take on this risk because it gives Wall Street a huge stake in the success of Chinese firms that are working against the United States.

 Where investment in Chinese firms goes, corruption often follows.
 Ben Meng, the chief executive of the largest state pension fund in the United States, CalPERS, resigned this month days after allegations surfaced that he failed to disclose personal investments in Chinese companies he was simultaneously steering billions of dollars of California pension money to.
 Meng was part of a Chinese Communist Party talent recruitment effort called the Thousand Talents program.